Ionaru/create-linting/README.md

 # @ionaru/create-linting

 ## Description
-A package for...
+A package that will add my personal preferred linting setup to a project.

 ## Usage
 ```
-npm install @ionaru/create-linting
+npm init @ionaru/linting
 ```